-^{1.} All volume withdrawn (100%) has a concentration of total dissolved solids equal to or less than 1,000 mg/l.
+1. All volume withdrawn (100%) has a concentration of total dissolved solids equal to or less than 1,000 mg/l.
+As of 2021, it considers operations abroad.
+Data for 2020 and 2021 were updated based on the value measured in 2022, in order to ensure the veracity and accuracy of historical data.

-Water withdrawal of Steel Industry Abroad Segment by source [megaliters]1
+Water withdrawal of Steel Industry Abroad Segment by source [megaliters]